 Section 7.
 Sea Ice Drift Forecast Experiment (SIDFEx) Results

-This is the second year of the Sea Ice Drift Forecast Experiment (SIDFEx), a contribution to the Year of Polar Prediction (YOPP).
-SIDFEx is a community effort to collect and analyze Arctic sea ice drift forecasts at lead times from days to a year, based on arbitrary methods, for a number of buoys and other objects drifting with the ice.
+The year 2019 was the third year of the Sea Ice Drift Forecast Experiment (SIDFEx), a contribution to the Year of Polar Prediction (YOPP).
+SIDFEx is a community effort to collect and analyze Arctic sea ice drift forecasts at lead times from days to a year, based on various methods, for a number of buoys and other objects drifting with the ice.
 Since October 2019, SIDFEx has also been providing real-time consensus forecasts for the MOSAiC drift campaign.
 Here we only consider the seasonal buoy drift forecasts aligned with the 2019 Sea Ice Outlook, in continuation of the SIDFEx analysis presented in the 2018 Sea Ice Outlook Post-Season report.

-Six of the eleven groups contributing to SIDFEx submitted seasonal ice drift forecasts for Arctic buoys aligned with the SIO 2019 (i.e., SIDFEx forecasts for these groups were based on the same model runs as used for the SIO contributions).
-Five of these are directly linked with SIO dynamical-model forecasts described above, namely AWI (past_forced = Kauker et al.), NESM, and MPAS-CESM.
-The European Centre for Medium Range Weather Forecasts (ECMWF) product is based on drift fields of the operational seasonal forecast system SEAS5.
-The Pan-Arctic Ice Ocean Modeling and Assimilation System (PIOMAS) product is based on drift fields of an ice-ocean model forced with NOAA-CFSv2 forecasts.
+Six of the thirteen groups contributing to SIDFEx have submitted seasonal drift forecasts for Arctic buoys aligned with the SIO 2019 (i.e., SIDFEx forecasts for these groups were based on the same model runs as used for the SIO contributions).
+Five of these are directly linked with SIO dynamical-model forecasts described above, namely AWI (past_forced = Kauker et al.), NavyESPC (US Navy, Metzger et al.), ECMWF (SEAS5), UCL (UC Louvain, Massonnet et al.), and UW (Zhang and Schweiger).
 The AWI (sat_past) product comprises ten-member ensembles that are based on satellite-derived drift fields of the previous 10 years and can thus be regarded as a climatological reference forecast.

 Section 8.
 Sea Ice Forecasts for Alaska Marine Shipping Industry